joshfester/slimstack/README.md

 ## Prerequisites

-PHP 8+
+- PHP 8+
-NGINX
+- NGINX
-nginx-extras
+- nginx-extras
-certbot
+- certbot

+## Overview

+This configuration sets up PHP to run over TCP port 9000.
+NGINX will use FastCGI cache to bypass PHP on all frontend pages.
+The cache gets purged automatically by the clear-caches mu-plugin

 ## Instructions